Exercise - Scan from the build pipeline by using SonarCloud

 Create a SonarCloud service connection

 Your pipeline tasks require access to SonarCloud.
-Here you create a service connection from the Azure DevOps portal.
+Here you create a service connection from the Microsoft Azure DevOps portal.
+A service connection provides secure access to an external service, such as SonarCloud or Azure.

 From Azure DevOps, navigate to your project.